NCLEX Test Day Rules & What to Bring

 Knowing what to expect can ease your nerves.
 Here's a breakdown of the test center environment and process:

-For more on managing test anxiety and timing, see our guide on test day tips.
+For more on calming your nerves, see our guide on managing test-day anxiety.

 Last-Minute Prep Tips